grycap/oscar-landing/content/english/blog/post-egi-notebooks-integration.md

 ### Plants classification example

-In this second example, we will overview how to use the function `run service` with an image as a input.
+In this second example, we will overview how to use the function `run service` with an image as a input, for it we will use the [plant classification example](https://github.com/grycap/oscar/tree/master/examples/plant-classification-sync).

 First of all, we create the plant classification service using the `create service` function.